Need tech for teaching and learning?

 To know what technology your assigned classroom has, please refer to this list.

-Based on the survey results from summer 2020 and subsequent discussions with OIT and the CEAS Resource Alignment team, we decided to purchase the equipment listed previously.
+Based on survey results from summer 2020 and subsequent discussions with OIT and the CEAS Resource Alignment team, we decided to purchase the equipment listed previously.
 In alignment with OIT, we decided not to purchase any devices with their own operating systems (e.g., standalone tablets, like iPads) and focused our resources on peripheral devices.
 The management of the privacy and security of tablets with their own operating systems at the campus or college scale is something that OIT is not currently set up to do.
 Additionally, it is difficult to identify a single device that works for all users.

 The following considerations influenced our decisions on how much of each technology to purchase.

-• In the scenario that we end up teaching entirely remotely, we wanted our instructional faculty to have what they need.
-I.e., we were preparing for remote learning and hoping for hybrid and in-person learning.
+• In the scenario that we end up teaching entirely remotely, we wanted our instructional faculty to have what they need. i.e., we were preparing for remote learning and hoping for hybrid and in-person learning.

 • On the survey, instructors indicated whether a webcam, headset, and other technology were a high priority, low priority, or not needed.
 For each type of equipment, we focused on meeting the needs of the “high priority” requests.